A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

 {

 SCTP provides multistreaming capabilities that reduce the HOL blocking problem.
 In SCTP, each stream is a subflow within the overall data flow, where multistreaming refers to the simultaneous transmission of several independent streams of data in an SCTP association.
 SCTP multistreaming works by adding stream sequence numbers to the chunks of each stream.
 Sequence numbering guarantees the in-order packet delivery inside a stream while unordered delivery can happen across streams.
 Therefore, arrived data of a stream can be delivered to the application layer even if other streams are blocked because of losses.
-Default SCTP also uses another sequence space called Transmission Sequence Number (TSN)~\nomenclature{TSN}{Transmission Sequence Number} for each chunk -- the unit of information within an SCTP packet~\cite{rfc49602007stream}}.
-TSN is global for all streams with the goal of lost detection and reconstructing the original data at the receiver.
+Default SCTP also uses another sequence space called Transmission Sequence Number~(TSN)~\nomenclature{TSN}{Transmission Sequence Number} for each chunk -- the unit of information within an SCTP packet~\cite{rfc49602007stream}}.
+TSN is global for all streams with the goal of loss detection and reconstructing the original data at the receiver.
 Besides, SACK/Cumulative TSN ACK are leveraged as acknowledgment methods.
 Cumulative TSN ACK is a field of SACK to acknowledge the TSN of the last successfully received DATA chunk to the sender.

-For data transmission protection, SCTP uses a retransmission mechanism upon two types or events.
+For data transmission protection, SCTP uses a retransmission mechanism upon two types {of} events.
 First, whenever RTO expires.
 Second, after four SACK chunks have reported gaps with the same data chunk missing.
 Besides, SCTP uses uncoupled congestion control, and a shared buffer is used for all paths on the receiver side. \\

-\textbf{{SCTP performance limitations. }}SCTP presents performance limitations in heterogeneous paths and it is challenging to adopt it for video streaming:
+\textbf{{SCTP performance limitations.}}~SCTP presents performance limitations in heterogeneous paths and it is challenging to adopt it for video streaming:

 \begin{itemize}